 Managing a 5-star hotel was certainly the most exciting experience I’ve ever had, both professionally and personally.
-Compared to the management of a boutique is certainly a more complete activity.
-But in the center there is and must always be the “person”: This is what has always fascinated me.
-The customer, the collaborator, the supplier, the neighbor, the simple visitor, etc. For me it is first of all a “person” who deserves attention.
-I love to meet, observe, listen to people: their desires, their dreams and maybe help to realize them.
+Compared to the management of a boutique it’s certainly a more complete activity.
+But in the center, there is and must always be the “person”.
+This is what has always fascinated me.
+The customer, the collaborator, the supplier, the neighbor, the simple visitor, etc. In my opinion, it’s the “person” who deserves attention.
+I love to meet, observe, listen to people: their desires, their dreams and maybe help them realize them.
 When I do, believe me, it’s a great satisfaction.
 If you put the person in the middle, you understand that the only thing we all have in common is that we are different from each other.
-In the high range the marketing is very useful.
+In the high-end, marketing is very useful.
 We need dedication, passion, professionalism, attention to detail and people!
 But even being creative helps!
 More than giving, I have received so much in my work.
-I still remember many of those I have met, everyone has taught me something, for better or for worse, helping me to be what I have become or that I will become in the future.
+I still remember many of those whom I have met, everyone has taught me something, for better or for worse, helping me become what I wanted to be or want to be in the future.

-In his Book of Tales “Via Montenapoleone.
-Passing Stories “ There is a glimpse of the fashion quadrilateral between encounters of intriguing characters set in the unreachable world of luxury, fashion and jewellery.
-Are characters actually met who gave her inspiration?
+In your Book of Tales “Via Montenapoleone.
+Passing Stories “ There is a glimpse of the fashion quadrilateral between encounters of intriguing characters set in the unreachable world of luxury, fashion, and jewelry.
+Are these characters you’ve actually met who inspired you?